Experience-Monks/math-as-code/PYTHON-README.md

 **important**: `range` in python has an *inclusive lower bound and exclusive upper bound*, meaning that `... for k in range(100)` is equivalent to `the sum of ... for k=0 to k=n`.

+If you're still not absolutely fluent in indexing for these applications, spend some time with [Trev Tutor](https://youtu.be/TDpQSa3hJRw) on youtube.

 The notation can be nested, which is much like nesting a `for` loop.
 You should evaluate the right-most sigma first, unless the author has enclosed them in